 - Party Friendly - I love taking this to a party with some pretzel rods and strawberries!
 It looks beautiful and people love taking it and dipping into it or just eating it by the spoonful.

-- Simple - we love simple desserts and this one is truly simple to make, and uses simple ingredients
+- Simple - we love simple desserts and this one is truly simple to make, and uses simple ingredients you can find in your pantry.

 - Fun and Versatile - this really is fun little dessert and the possibilities with it are endless (check out our variations below for a bunch of fun ideas).
+It can be enjoyed on its own, used as a dip for fruits or cookies, or added as a topping to ice cream, pancakes, or waffles.

 - Easy to make Allergy Friendly - Since it doesn't get baked, this is simple to make allergy friendly!
 Use plant based milk and butter for a dairy allergy, and gluten free all purpose flour for gluten free.